EoinDavey/Setanta/docs/_english/03-tutorial.md

 ## Maths

 Setanta can do maths.
-Type `scríobh(2*3)` into the editor, click "Tosaigh", and look at the console. `6` will be written there.
+Type `scríobh(2*3)` into the editor, click start, and look at the console. `6` will be written there.
 ![6](/assets/images/teagaisc/teagaisc06.png)

 Look what this program writes.